-COPYRIGHT © 2007 ROBERT E. SPATT.
+COPYRIGHT © 2008 ROBERT E. SPATT.
 ALL RIGHTS RESERVED.
-SPECIAL THANKS TO MATTHEW MEYER AND JAKE LEVY (AND TO PETER MARTELLI, BRIAN GINGOLD, JEREMY KELL AND JENNIFER STEEN WITH RESPECT TO PRIOR VERSIONS), ASSOCIATES AT SIMPSON THACHER & BARTLETT LLP, FOR THEIR INVALUABLE ASSISTANCE IN UPDATING THIS ARTICLE.
+SPECIAL THANKS TO BRIAN GINGOLD, PETER MARTELLI, JAKE LEVY AND ANA NAVIA (AND TO JEREMY KELL AND JENNIFER STEEN WITH RESPECT TO PRIOR VERSIONS), ASSOCIATES AT SIMPSON THACHER & BARTLETT LLP, FOR THEIR INVALUABLE ASSISTANCE IN UPDATING THIS ARTICLE.
 ALL OR PART OF THIS ARTICLE (OR EARLIER VERSIONS THEREOF) MAY HAVE BEEN OR BE USED IN OTHER MATERIALS PUBLISHED BY THE AUTHOR OR HIS COLLEAGUES.

-THE FOUR RING CIRCUS - ROUND ELEVEN; A FURTHER UPDATED VIEW OF THE MATING DANCE AMONG ANNOUNCED MERGER PARTNERS AND AN UNSOLICITED SECOND OR THIRD BIDDER
+THE FOUR RING CIRCUS - ROUND TWELVE; A FURTHER UPDATED VIEW OF THE MATING DANCE AMONG ANNOUNCED MERGER PARTNERS AND AN UNSOLICITED SECOND OR THIRD BIDDER

 Congratulatory handshakes and champagne toasts often accompany the execution and announcement of a merger agreement between a public company and its chosen merger partner.
 All too often, though, the celebration is premature.
-In the U.S., the incidence of unsolicited second and even third bidders surfacing after two companies have announced a definitive friendly merger agreement (or in the case of some foreign jurisdictions, a targetendorsed friendly offer) has become a standard execution risk of getting a deal done, and tends to reflect the ebb and flow of hostile acquisition activity.
-Such disruptive activity has been branded with its own jargon -- "deal-jumping".
-Note that for purposes of this article "dealjumping" does not include the continuation or raising by a hostile bidder of its bid in the face of a target attempting to escape by entering into a "white-knight" merger agreement with a third party.
+In the U.S., the incidence of unsolicited second and even third bidders surfacing after two companies have announced a definitive friendly merger agreement (or in the case of some foreign jurisdictions, a target-endorsed friendly offer) has become a standard execution risk of getting a deal done, and tends to reflect the ebb and flow of hostile acquisition activity.
+Such disruptive activity has been branded with its own jargon -- "deal-jumping."
+Note that for purposes of this article "deal-jumping" does not include the continuation or raising by a hostile bidder of its bid in the face of a target attempting to escape by entering into a "white-knight" merger agreement with a third party.

-A list of some of the notable U.S. transactions (with increasingly important foreign dealjumps listed on page 7) from 1994 through early 2007 (listed from earlier years to later years) in which a signed merger agreement was disrupted (or attempted to be disrupted) by a second bidder includes:
+A list of some of the notable U.S. transactions (with increasingly important foreign deal-jumps listed on page 8) from 1994 through early 2008 (listed from earlier years to later years) in which a signed merger agreement (or in the case of certain foreign deals where there are no merger agreements, an endorsed or recommended bid) was disrupted (or attempted to be disrupted) by a second bidder includes: